What We Provide

 - A minimum of 28 days of programming across six weeks during the summer break from public school.
 Our program dates vary by site, but generally begin the first week of June and conclude mid-to-late July.

-- Programs supervised, facilitated, and taught by professional teaching staff in a 5:1 student to teacher learning environment.
-Each class of 15 students has a Lead Teacher (certified by the state of Georgia or employed by an approved private/charter institution), Assistant Teacher, and Classroom Assistant (typically an education student from our local universities).
+- Programs supervised, facilitated, and taught by professional teaching staff in a 5:1 scholar to teacher learning environment.
+Each class of 15 scholars has a Lead Teacher (certified by the state of Georgia or employed by an approved private/charter institution), Assistant Teacher, and Classroom Assistant (typically an education student from our local universities).
 Furthermore, each site is directed by a professional member of the nonprofit youth development or education field; most of whom have many years of instructional experience working with K-8 students.

 - A focus on engaging instructional methods and topics, including the use of project based and differentiated learning, and a full spectrum of STEAM (Science, Technology, Engineering, Arts, and Math) subjects and lessons offered across our region.

-- 2-3 hours of swim instruction weekly, designed to boost confidence and other character-building skills, provide an outlet for healthy physical activity, and teach life-saving skills to students who typically don’t have access to pools and instruction.
+- 2-3 hours of swim instruction weekly, designed to boost confidence and other character-building skills, provide an outlet for healthy physical activity, and teach life-saving skills to scholars who typically don’t have access to pools and instruction.